Contents

 14. A universal Android "offline solution" akin to what Apple offers for backup/restore.
 Swapping devices is still such a pain even on 13; cloud services are OK in what they restore, and the OEM solutions (Pixel, Samsung, etc) are a little better, but it's almost never guaranteed to be a carbon copy from one device to another, or even restoring the same device.
 I used to leverage TWRP, then later Helium, occasionally ADB backups, to do backup & restore as needed, but it's all too much effort or too technical for the wider market – it's such a low-hanging fruit

-16. EMM persistence after a factory reset, similar to FRP but allowing the DPC to write a persistence bit to disk, allowing a device to be reset in an unauthorised manner while still requiring a device goes back into management rather than permitting unmanaged setup.
+16. EMM persistence after a factory reset, similar to FRP but allowing the DPC to write a persistence bit to disk, allowing a device to be reset in an unauthorised manner while still requiring a device goes back into management rather than permitting unmanaged setup where ZT/equivalent is not used

 17. Enforce support for DPC migration, and improve UX for customers.
 See what apple are doing for comparison.